-102 5915 • North Wandering Road Significance The site of Taylors Well Hall (1912-1976) is a reminder of the early development of the district, when small settlements developed and then diminished as Pingelly became the major service centre for the district.
+102 5915 - North Wandering Road Significance The site of Taylors Well Hall (1912-1976) is a reminder of the early development of the district, when small settlements developed and then diminished as Pingelly became the major service centre for the district.
 History 1921- c.1936 living quarters for teacher- too small for the school.
 1912- sold 1976 4 103 North Wandering Road Significance The of Taylors Well School Is a reminder of the early development of the district, and provision of education for the children, when small settlements developed and then diminished as Pingelly became the major service centre for the district.
 History 1912- c.1936 school.
 4

-MOORAMBINE <image/> 104 2258 St Patricks Anglican Church & Rectory (former) St Patrick's Church of England and Cemetery Moorambine Road SignificanceSt Patrick's Church of England (1873) is of considerable historical significance, as also the site of the original 1842 Church.
+MOORAMBINE 104 2258 24530 St Patricks Anglican Church & Rectory (former) St Patrick's Church of England and Cemetery Moorambine Road Significance St Patrick's Church of England (1873) is of considerable historical significance, as also the site of the original 1842 Church.
 It represents an integral part of the earliest settlement in the Pingelly area, and the Cemetery records many of those early settlers.
-The aesthetic of the Memorial stone entry, colonnade of trees to the Church, the Gothic form stone Church, and the surrounding Cemetery with historic palisades, 1
+The aesthetic of the Memorial stone entry, colonnade of trees to the Church, the Gothic form stone Church, and the surrounding Cemetery with historic palisades, memorials and railings, all overlooking the surrounding countryside, presents a significant picturesque country vista.
+St Patrick's Church of England and Cemetery evidence a high level of cultural heritage significance to the shire of Pingelly and the state.
+History St Patrick's Church of England, built by stonemason, William Atkins, was consecrated by the Lord Bishop of Perth, Right Rev. Matthew Blagden Hale, on 18 May 1873.
+A portion of the church land was allotted for a cemetery in which many of the districts early settlers are buried.
+The first church on the site was destroyed by fire in 1842.
+After the completion of the Great Southern Railway, the church was enlarged and a resident clergyman was appointed.
+In 1892, a new parish was formed and a Rectory built near the Church and from there Rev. Gillett presided over twelve churches, including Pingelly, until his death in 1904, after which his wife was granted ownership of the Rectory.
+He was never replaced as 1